INTL150 Intelligence Analysis and Security Management (3 semester hours)

 INTL422 Open Source Collection (3 semester hours)

-This course provides and examination of the various unclassified materials including: news services, data bases, government documents, newspapers, journals, magazines, yearbooks and surveys, radio and TV sources, short-wave broadcasts, internet, indexes, materials from various organizations, and country studies can be utilized as intelligence.
+This course provides an examination of how various unclassified materials, such as news services, databases, government documents, newspapers, journals, magazines, yearbooks, surveys, radio, TV, Internet, indexes, materials from various organizations, interviews, and country studies can be utilized as intelligence.

 INTL423 Human Intelligence (3 semester hours)

 This course is an introduction to Human Intelligence (HUMINT).
 The course will define and examine HUMINT in context with the other intelligence collection disciplines.
 Students will understand the dynamics and functions of human source intelligence as a discipline through the use of focused discussion supported by directed readings and by applying critical thought to an incremental research project that requires a HUMINT solution.

 INTL424 Interrogation (3 semester hours)